MicrosoftDocs/sdk-api/sdk-api-src/content/memoryapi/nf-memoryapi-mapviewoffile3.md

 </dl>
 </td>
 <td width="60%">
 Maps a large page view.
-See <a href="https://docs.microsoft.com/windows/desktop/Memory/large-page-support">large page support</a>.
+This flag specifies that the view should be mapped using <a href="https://docs.microsoft.com/windows/desktop/Memory/large-page-support">large page support</a>.
+The size of the view must be a multiple of the size of a large page reported by the <a href="https://docs.microsoft.com/windows/desktop/api/memoryapi/nf-memoryapi-getlargepageminimum">GetLargePageMinimum</a> function, and the file-mapping object must have been created using the <b>SEC_LARGE_PAGES</b> option.
+If you provide a non-null value for the <i>BaseAddress</i> parameter, then the value must be a multiple of <b>GetLargePageMinimum</b>.

 </td>
 </tr>